Skip to main content Skip to search Skip to main navigation

 Hello Everyone!

 It seems I underestimated the number of participants in the Pula race in the previous post...
-Instead of 3, there were 4 groups.
+Instead of three groups, there were actually four.
 I hope everyone fought to the very end in every race!

 (By the way, the Pula race itself deserves a bit of statistical analysis.
 I’ll conduct some research…)

 However, in this post, I’d like to provide some technical background information about Optimist spars.
-The autumn-spring period is always a good time for some technical fine-tuning, advancing to the next technical level, or even learning new maneuvers.
-While it's a bit harder these days to separate the various periods (preparation, qualifications, main competitions) since one closely follows the other (just look at the calendar), it’s still possible to find a few weekends to carry out various tests.
+The autumn - spring period is always a good time for technical fine-tuning, moving to the next level, or even learning new maneuvers.
+While it's harder these days to clearly separate preparation, qualification events, and major competitions - since one closely follows another - it’s still possible to find a few weekends for testing.

-I assume it’s no question to anyone that sailing is a technical sport.
+I assume there's no question that sailing is a technical sport.
 Everyone immediately knows that you need:

 • A sail